nupurchatterjee01-com/Telecom-Customer-Churn-Analysis/README.md

 Business Meaning:
 The contract model is one of the strongest predictors of churn.

-d)Churn Customers by Internet Service :
+c)Churn Customers by Internet Service :
 Fiber optic customers account for the largest share of churned customers.

 Story: